gluppler/Kibble/README.md

 - Remove any `webpack` configuration from `next.config.js`
 - Use Turbopack configuration instead

+### Navigation Issues

+**Issue**: Boards not loading after navigation
+- Fixed in latest version with pathname detection
+- Ensure `usePathname()` is imported from `next/navigation`
+- Check that `hasLoadedBoards` ref is reset when boards array is empty

+**Issue**: Board creation fails after navigation
+- Fixed in latest version - ensures boards are loaded first
+- Check that `handleCreateBoard` calls `loadBoards()` if needed

 ### Drag and Drop Issues

 **Issue**: Tasks not moving correctly
 - Check browser console for errors
 - Verify API route is responding
 - Check network tab for failed requests
+- Ensure touch sensors are configured for mobile

+**Issue**: Drag not working on mobile
+- Verify `TouchSensor` is configured with proper delay
+- Check `touchAction` CSS property is set correctly
+- Ensure columns are properly sized for mobile

 ### Alert Issues